 23rd February 2018

-Special advertorial update.
+Special native advertising update.
 Spotted by Simon McGarr .

 A curious story appeared on the Irish Independent website on Wednesday 21st.
 Headlined ‘Dreaded driver licence applications set to get simpler with new service card’, there is no byline attached.
-The piece is attributed to “Our Road Safety Authority expert” and, confusingly, “Indo Motoring”.
+The piece is attributed to “Our Road Safety Authority expert” and later, confusingly, “Indo Motoring”.

 The piece is not marked as advertising but it certainly reads like advertising.
-It has a description of the alleged benefits of the product and even a comprehensive call to action:
+It has a description of the supposed benefits of the product and even a comprehensive call to action:

 If you don’t yet have a PSC, you can make an appointment to get one either by using www.psc.gov.ie by getting in touch with your local Department of Employment Affairs and Social Protection office, or lo call 1890 927 999.
 You can apply for a PSC at more than 100 locations.